Rahatkap/Rahatkap/README.md

 - 👋 Hi, I’m @Rahatkap
 - 👀 I’m interested in Data Analytics and Business analytics
-- 🌱 I’m currently learning end to end data analysis and viusalization
+- 🌱 I’m currently learning end to end data analysis and visualization
 - 📫 How to reach me ... rahatkap2308@gmail.com

 <!---